finos-labs/dtcch-2025-db/README.md

 ### 1. Installation

-Make sure you have Python 3.10 or later installed on your system.
+Make sure you have Python 3.10 or later installed on your system, as well as a Postgress instance.

 To install the required for frontend dependencies, naviagte to the directory and install requirements: